Niger army repels fresh Boko Haram attack on border town

 Boko Haram has seized territory in northeastern Nigeria as part of a five-year insurgency to carve out an Islamist state on the territory of Africa's top oil producer and biggest economy.
 Around 10,000 people were killed last year.

-Political analysts say the rebellion has been fuelled by anger over government neglect of the impoverished corner of the arid Sahel region, which has also been struck by severe drought in recent years.
+Political analysts say the rebellion has been fueled by anger over government neglect of the impoverished corner of the arid Sahel region, which has also been struck by severe drought in recent years.

 Nigeria's electoral commission on Saturday postponed a presidential election that had been scheduled for next weekend until March 28 due to concerns over Boko Haram's insurgency.